Sparsh-Sharma/sparsh-sharma.github.io/index.md

 ## Welcome to my website

 Thanks for visiting!
-I am currently a PhD student at the Brandenburg Technical University and the Technical University-Berlin working in the field of aeroacoustics and turbuelnce.
+I am currently a Research Associate at the Brandenburg Technical University and the Technical University-Berlin working in the field of aeroacoustics and turbuelnce.
 My research group's official page is [here](https://www.b-tu.de/fg-akustik/).

 ## Code Development Projects